 Having joined Sotheby’s London in 2007, Michael quickly advanced through the roles of writer, researcher, cataloguer and specialist to become Head of Contemporary Art Evening sales.
 He was based out of Sotheby’s New York for over ten years between 2012 and 2022, where he held a number of senior roles including Senior Vice President, Head of Contemporary Art Evening Auctions and Director of Client Coverage, Global Fine Arts.

-Michael is a Senior International Specialist in the Contemporary Art department of Sotheby’s New York and has been integral to a number of the most successful auctions in Sotheby’s history.
-Formerly head of Contemporary Art Evening Sales, he now works primarily advising major clients on consignments and acquisitions.
-He has been involved in many landmark sales since 2007, including the spectacular single-owner auctions of Damien Hirst, Looking Closely, The Duerckheim Collection, Abstraction Figuration, The Schlumberger Collection, and The Collection of Mrs. Paul Mellon.
-Additionally, he has helped orchestrate sales to benefit The Serpentine Gallery, The Whitney Museum of American Art, Dia Art Foundation, the Museum of Contemporary Art, Los Angeles and Magasin III Museum in Stockholm.
+He has consequently been closely involved in many of the most successful and celebrated auctions of the past two decades, including the single-owner sales of Damien Hirst, Looking Closely, The Duerckheim Collection, Abstraction Figuration, The Schlumberger Collection, The Collection of Mrs. Paul Mellon, The Steven & Ann Ames Collection, The Collection of Mrs. John L. Marion, The Macklowe Collection and The David M. Solinger Collection, among many others.
+Additionally, he was integral to major Sotheby’s sales benefitting The Serpentine Gallery, The Whitney Museum of American Art, Dia Art Foundation, the Museum of Contemporary Art, Los Angeles and Magasin III Museum in Stockholm.

-Michael is a licensed auctioneer and frequently conducts benefit auctions in New York and beyond.
-Having transferred from London to New York in 2012, today he works with clients on both sides of the Atlantic.
 Before joining Sotheby’s, Michael worked in investment banking executive search and was an English teacher in Beijing.
-He holds a first-class History of Art degree from the Courtauld Institute in London, where he was also awarded the Institute’s prize for his final year dissertation.
+He studied fine art at the Charles H. Cecil Studios in Florence and holds a first-class History of Art degree from the Courtauld Institute in London, where he was also awarded the Institute’s prize for his final year dissertation.